porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.usage.md

 Enables users to enter a single line of text.

 ### Width
 Text fields have no specific width.
 Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
-Baymard Institute usability study showed that: “If a field was too long or too short, the test subjects started to wonder if they had misunderstood the label (…).”
-[Baymard Institute](https://baymard.com/blog/form-field-usability-matching-user-expectations) The initial width of the sketch symbol is set to 272 px (corresponds to the grid width on viewport XS).
 Please find more information in the [Form pattern guideline](#/patterns/forms).

 ### Validation and error
 Validation text for a field is placed right below the field box in order to make it clear for the user which text field the validation belongs to.